This recent guest post arrived just days ahead of a news story about Lance Armstrong full of controversy, upset and — maybe — inspiration.

 Pain is temporary.
 It may last a minute, or an hour, or a day, or a year, but eventually it will subside and something else will take its place.
 If I quit, however, it lasts forever.Lance Armstrong

 A year after he was diagnosed with stage 3 cancer, I was surprised to read in the newspapers that after undergoing surgery and aggressive chemotherapy, Lance Armstrong had been declared by his doctors cancer-free.
 By George!
 Here I was, an overweight man in his middle age, with no regular fitness regimen and unhealthy eating habits, someone highly at risk of either suffering a stroke or a heart attack who if he didn’t change his current lifestyle would never get the chance to see and play with his grandchildren.

-I challenged myself — I’d lose my beer belly and excess weight, eat healthily and exercise regularly, a complete turnaround from what I was normally accustomed to be doing.
-I thought, ‘why not try cycling?”
+I challenged myself — I’d lose my beer belly and excess weight, eat healthily and exercise regularly, a complete turnaround from what I was normally accustomed to doing.
+I thought, ‘Why not try cycling?”
 So, I bought my very first bike.

 If Lance fought so hard against his cancer and won, I, who did not have a debilitating disease and had as much to lose would try to change my life for the better in my own small way.
 I quit smoking (cold turkey), cut down on alcohol and biked around the city every morning and late at night when I got home from work.
 The first few weeks were pure hell and often I ended up questioning myself, ‘Is this truly worth it?’